-Consider your role as a leader in this time to be a new kind of privilege.
-You get to take the conversation about diversity in your company or organization from one about obligation to one about excellence and advantage.
-Setting and reaching thoughtful DEI milestones is part of the new measure of excellence in every industry.
-At the same time, your new employees, partners and colleagues who bring life experiences and lenses you heretofore did not have will add value to your teams, guide you to better decisions, offer access to networks of valuable people and possibilities.
+With all the cynical comments and low expectations — It can often sound like the most privileged people think they are the victims here, bearing the burden of change when the opposite is true by any measure.
+Be careful about the narrative that says this is just something you have to do even though it won’t make a difference.
+It is much, much more than that.
+Think about your role as a leader in this time to be a new kind of privilege.
+You get to take the conversation about diversity in your company, college or organization from one about obligation and opportunity to one about excellence and advantage.
+Setting and reaching thoughtful DEI milestones is part of the new measure of excellence in every sector.
+At the same time, your new employees, students, partners and colleagues who bring life experiences and lenses you heretofore did not have will guide you to better decisions, open up new possibilities and bring your institution new advantages.
 And that is part of the equation.
-If you are the kind of leader who likes to think you skate not to where the puck is but to where it is going (thank you Wayne Gretzky) then you better not be skating without a diverse team in the twenty-first century USA.
+Diversity is a strength.
+Equity even moreso.
+If you are the kind of leader who likes to think you skate not to where the puck is but to where it is going (thank you Wayne Gretzky) then you better not be skating without a diverse, empowered and inspired team in the twenty-first century USA.

 For starters – here are some questions every leader should be asking today: